 Recently, I was out for brunch with some friends, and had a very subpar vegan hash.
 All I could think was, I am positive I could do this better.
 And so, I went home and thought about it for a few days.
 In the end, this vegan tempeh turnip hash recipe with sage, onions and spinach is where it is at!

 Using turnips instead of potatoes may seem unconventional for a breakfast hash recipe, but wow, it is good.
 It’s rustic, flavorful, and a nice change of pace from the norm.
-I love how well they work with fresh sage and fresh thyme, and with the hints of bacon that the tempeh gives off.
+I love how well they work with fresh sage and fresh thyme, and with the hints of bacon that the smoked paprika and tempeh gives off.
 It is at once new, and delicious!

 Tempeh Turnip Hash

 4 medium turnips, peeled and cubed

 ¼ cup reduced sodium soy sauce (OR gluten free tamari)

 1 Tbsp nutritional yeast

 2 sprigs of fresh sage, stems removed (see note above)

 4 Tbsp olive oil

 1 small onion, chopped